|

 District 7 Phu My Hung – the modern Vietnam and the way of the future.

-Mr. Sau remarked after we moved out of the new area and turned back into the typical Saigon streets – “We are back in Vietnam now”.
+Mr. Sau remarked after we moved out of the new area and turned back into the typical Saigon streets – “We are back in Vietnam now.”
 I felt relieved to be back in the grittiness.
-It was time for a lunch stop so Mr. Sau took us to one of his favorite Pho restaurants.
+It was time for a lunch stop, so Mr. Sau took us to one of his favorite Pho restaurants.
 Pho Hung makes their famous broth and then transports it all over the city to different restaurants.
-However we were at the heart of the pho broth making, eating at the restaurant itself.
+However, we were at the heart of the pho broth making and eating at the restaurant itself.
 Mr. Sau nicely walked us through each step of the pho process of getting ready to eat soup – he didn’t know that we had been OD’ing on it for 2 weeks now!

 A cyclo ride in Saigon, Vietnam